Alrighttt/dockersegid/README.md

 After creating a staking chain, it is vital to distribute staking coins across all 64 segids.
 If there is not at least one UTXO staking in each segid, this may give someone the ability to 51% attack the chain.
-This can be done easily using this repo{LINK TO DOCKER REPO}.
+This can be done easily using this repo.